A new interdisciplinary workshop co-located with IJCAI 2024. Analogy-ANGLE will take place on August 4th, 2024 in Jeju, South Korea.

 Full and short research papers will be peer-reviewed by at least two reviewers from the PC.
 Accepted full and short papers will be included in the proceedings of the workshop.
 Dissemination papers will go through a short review from the organizers, checking for their quality and relevance to the workshop.
 Dissemination papers will not be included in the workshop proceedings.

-Please format your paper using the IJCAI template.
+Please format your full and short papers using the IJCAI template.
+Dissemination papers can be submitted in their original format.

 The deadline time is 23:59 anywhere on Earth.